ArchKaine/DadPlanner2/README.md

 ```

-Published files are written under `bin/Release/` and should be distributed as a complete publish
-output.
-The repository launchers are development launchers: they require the .NET 10 SDK and
-restore NuGet packages before starting the project.
+Published files are written under `bin/Release/` and distribute as a complete publish output.
+The repository launchers serve as development launchers: they require the .NET 10 SDK and restore NuGet packages before starting the project.

 ---